djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   ![Deploy](./prod_info_ag_imgs/i8.png)

 ### GFM Bank Orchestrator Agent

+**Acts as the virtual front desk of GFM Bank, welcoming customers, identifying their needs, and connecting them with the right specialist for a smooth and professional experience.**

 #### Create GFM Bank Orchestrator Agent

 - Click on hamburger menu, then **Build** -> **Agent Builder**